bukharilab/Semantically/README.md

-# semanticly: A biomedical content editor and publishing widget
+# Semanticly: A biomedical content editor and publishing widget